Bolivia’s Evo Morales likely forced to presidential runoff

 Voting, which was mandatory, was mostly calm, though police said they arrested more than 100 people for violating the country’s rigid election-day rules against drinking, large gatherings or casual driving.

-Morales voted early in the coca-growing region of El Chapare, where residents threw flower petals at him and he said he remained confident of his chances.

-In his years in office, he has allied himself with a leftist bloc of Latin American leaders and used revenues from the Andean country’s natural gas and minerals to redistribute wealth among the masses and lift millions out of poverty.
+Morales allied himself with a leftist bloc of Latin American leaders and used revenues from the Andean country’s natural gas and minerals to redistribute wealth among the masses and lift millions out of poverty.

 Surrounded by nations reeling from economic crises, Bolivia under Morales remains a rare example of stability and growth.
 The economy has grown by an annual average of about 4.5%, well above the regional average, and the International Monetary Fund predicts it will grow at 4% this year.

-Morales, the son of Aymara Indian shepherds, has also been credited for battling racial inequalities.
+Morales, the son of indigenous shepherds, has also been credited for battling racial inequalities.

 Many Bolivians, such as vendor Celestino Aguirre still identify with “Evo,” as he’s widely known, saying people shouldn’t criticize him so much.
 “It’s not against Evo, it’s against me, against the poor people, against the humble.”

-But Morales also has faced growing dissatisfaction even among his indigenous supporters.
-Some are frustrated by corruption scandals linked to his administration — though not Morales himself — and many by his refusal to accept a referendum on limiting presidential terms.
+But Morales also has faced growing dissatisfaction, especially over his refusal to accept a referendum on limiting presidential terms.
 While Bolivians voted to maintain term limits in 2016, the country’s top court, which is seen by critics as friendly to the president, ruled that limits would violate Morales’ political rights as a citizen.

-“I’m thinking of a real change because I think that Evo Morales has done what he had to do and should leave by the front door,” said Nicolás Choque, a car washer.

 Associated Press writer Luis Andres Henao in Buenos Aires, Argentina, contributed to this report.